ekhumbata/Adventures-in-Duckietown/docs/exercise3.md

 <br>

-As stated in the above picture, april tag detections will increase on the *Z* and *X* axis as they move in the positive direction.
-April tag detections will decrease as they move in the negative direction on the *Y* axis.
+As stated in the above picture, apriltag detections will increase on the *Z* and *X* axis as they move in the positive direction. apriltag detections will decrease as they move in the negative direction on the *Y* axis.

 <br>

-**What frame orientation does the april tag use?**
+**What frame orientation does the apriltag use?**

 <u>not sure about this question</u>